 Previous | Next | Contents > Importing Data

-Normally, the program links the internal data fields with input data correctly and the user only checks this.
-Click the Next button to see that other contacts are in order.
+Normally, the program links the internal data fields with input data correctly and the user makes sure the information is correct.